mhjmaas/payload-cache-issue/README.md

 To remove the error, comment out the following line in the file: '/src/collections/Media.ts' on line 17: 'modifyResponseHeaders: modifyResponseHeaders,'

+However no caching is now configured.
+Enabling the modifyResponseHeaders.ts file again and removing the 'use server' in the contents of the file will make the caching work as design in the client website, but will throw an error in the admin console.

+Alternatively by setting a node_env=production and filling out the required env variable for the blob storage (BLOB_READ_WRITE_TOKEN) one can try the issue with the blob storage plugin.

 ## Observations

-When removing the 'use server' in the contents of the modifyResponseHeaders.ts file no eror is thrown while retrieving the image and it works as designed.
+1. When removing the 'use server' in the contents of the modifyResponseHeaders.ts file no eror is thrown while retrieving the image and it works as designed.
 (I see a cache control header in the response).
 However in the admin console an error is thrown:

 ```
 Error: Functions cannot be passed directly to Client Components unless you explicitly expose it by marking it with "use server".
 Or maybe you meant to call this function rather than return it.